MileHacker Logo

 Summer Precautions

 High temperatures and humidity are dominant.
-Stay hydrated, seek shade, and plan outdoor activities for early mornings or late afternoons.
+Stay hydrated, seek shade, and plan for outdoor pursuits for early mornings or late afternoons.

 Winter Precautions

-Winter brings cold, dry conditions.
+Winter brings cold, arid conditions.
 Dress in warm layers and protect yourself from the wind, especially in open areas, for comfort.

 Embrace Each Season